proycon/homepage/content/software/stam.md

 The name STAM, an acronym for *"Stand-off Text Annotation Model"*, is Dutch, Swedish, Afrikaans and Frisian for *"trunk"* (as in the trunk of a tree), the name itself depicts a solid foundation upon which more elaborate solutions can be built.

+For more information see [the STAM website](https://annotation.github.io/stam) and/or the implementations below.

 ## Implementations